s3prl/s3prl/README.md

     <a href="https://github.com/s3prl/s3prl/issues"><img alt="Bitbucket open issues" src="https://img.shields.io/github/issues/s3prl/s3prl"></a>
 </p>

-## Notice for pull requests
+## Contact

+We prefer to have discussions directly on Github issue page, so that all the information is transparent to all the contributors and is auto-archieved on the Github.
+If you wish to use email, please contact repository owners:

+- Leo Yang (leo19941227@gmail.com)
+- Andy T. Liu (liuandyt@gmail.com)

+## Contribution (pull request)

+Guidelines:
-Please first discuss with us on the issue page about your feature request before implementing the actual pull request, so we can discuss about how to achieve the functionality.
-If we did not discuss about the detail, it is highly possible that we are not accepting the pull request due to the difficulty of maintenance.
+- If you want to add new features (e.g. new upstream or new task), please discuss with us on the Github issue page first before implementing the actual pull request.
+So we can discuss about whether we want the feauture, how to achieve the feature, and whether the feature is maintainable.
+(As S3PRL is growing too large, we might not consider complex new features.)
+Thanks!
+- Reporting bugs or the PR fixing the bugs is always welcome!

+Steps:
+1. [Create a personal fork](https://help.github.com/articles/fork-a-repo/) of the [main S3PRL repository](https://github.com/s3prl/s3prl) in GitHub.
+2. Make your changes in a named branch different from `master`, e.g. you create a branch `new-awesome-feature`.
+3. Contact us if you have any questions during development.
+4. [Generate a pull request](https://help.github.com/articles/creating-a-pull-request/) through the Web interface of GitHub.
+5. Please verify that your code is free of basic mistakes, we appreciate your contribution!

 ## Environment compatibilities [![CI](https://github.com/s3prl/s3prl/actions/workflows/ci.yml/badge.svg?branch=main&event=push)](https://github.com/s3prl/s3prl/actions/workflows/ci.yml)